Immigration Frequently Asked Questions

 To better prepare for your entry to Canada, we recommend you read our Preparing for UAlberta information and read IRCC's Study permit: Prepare for arrival

-Can I come to Canada before the start of my program as soon as my study permit is approved even if I will not have any course registration at the time of entry?
+Can I enter Canada before my program starts if my study permit is approved, even if I do not have any course registration at the time of entry?

 There is no set time frame for you to arrive in Canada before you begin your studies.
 However, you should just arrive to give yourself a reasonable amount of time to prepare before you start your program.